dbmdz/berts/README.md

 # 👾 + 📚 dbmdz German BERT model

-In this repository the MDZ Digital Library team (dbmdz) at the Bavarian State Library open source another German BERT model 🎉
+In this repository the MDZ Digital Library team (dbmdz) at the Bavarian State Library open sources another German BERT model 🎉

 # Changelog